buildingSMART-Finland/InfraModel/markdown/roadsandstreets.md

 {{xtabulate5 streetplan}}

-## Terrain model and structural model of road or street
+## Terrain model and structural model of road or street {#sec:roadsandstreetsterrainmodel}

 The process of constructing a terrain model or structural model is described in detail in {{refsec Terrain model}} and {{refsec Structural model}} of a route.
 The terrain model only contains a triangle mesh of the visible surfaces.
 The structural model contains all the structure boundaries.
 All layers in the terrain model and the structural model may be assigned a *type code* (**surfaceCoding**).